isobelbutler/Greenworkx-Take-Home-Challenge/README.md

 END
 -->

+Thoughts - Convert user scores so that they range from -1 to 1.
+Then see difference between job score and user score and put to MatchScore.
+Then the closest match will be the lowest number.

 ## Future improvements to the Algorithm:

 - Have weightings for each filter.
 For example, if an attribute is more important to the user, add 2 to the totalMatch score instead of 1.
 Alternatively, allow users to select a scale of importance for each attribute, and then multiply the 'add 1 to totalMatch' by that level of importance.